Boozy Frosé is a wine-based slushie that's cold, refreshing — and for adults only! This frosty cocktail recipe will be a hit at happy hour.

 How to Make Boozy Frosé

-One thing you need to do is plan ahead for these babies.
-The night before you want to enjoy Boozy Frosé, pour 1 bottle Rosé wine into a gallon Ziplock bag set inside a dish (in case of leaks,) and freeze overnight.
+The night before you want to enjoy Boozy Frosé, pour a bottle of Rosé wine into a gallon-size freezer Ziplock bag set inside a dish (in case of leaks) then seal and freeze overnight.
 Because of the alcohol in the wine, it will not freeze solid.
-Also, look for a Rosé that’s darker in color as wine tends to lose a little bit of flavor once frozen.

-Time to drink!
-Add the frozen wine to a blender with 1/4 cup vodka plus 4 Tablespoons strawberry simple syrup (or more or less.)
+When you’re ready to drink, add the frozen wine to a blender with vodka plus 4 Tablespoons strawberry simple syrup (or more or less.)
 Blend until smooth then taste and add more simple syrup if desired.
-Note: once the Frosé starts to melt the sweetness intensifies, plus the sweetness intensifies once you’ve had a drink, so add more syrup sparingly.

 Pour into glasses, stick a straw inside, and get to sippin’, my friend!
 I hope you love this fun and frosty frozen cocktail – enjoy!